 “To understand something is to understand its typography, to know how to chart it, and to know how to get lost.”

 ― Susan Sontag on Walter Benjamin, Under the Sign of Saturn (1980)

 Hill views the reserve as a place where the imagination comes alive, as when you go to new places, especially in the wilderness, everything is new.

 Koehler then took over to describe how the reserves not only hold a place in the research of faculty from the sciences, but also a place in the creative activities of those coming from arts and humanities disciplines.
-Her own background is in both art and science, and while she went the science direction, she was very interested in getting artists involved and experiencing the reserves.
+Her own background is in both art and science, and she is very interested in getting artists involved and experiencing the reserves.
 When students come out, often the focus is on the philosophical corners of “the land,” and the constantly changing landscape – birds, plants, insects, etc. Some have experiences with these types of places, but others don’t.
 Koehler gives them a “cash course” on the land, but ultimately it becomes a question of how do experiences in places like the McLaughlin Reserve relate to students’ lived experiences and their creative work and knowledge making.
 She expounded upon the idea of “the marks we leave on the land” in describing how one MFA student created an “environmental intervention” within the reserves called An Intervention in Space and Time focused on ecosystem restoration and repair, which requires an exercise in patience.

 In wrapping up the webinar, Hill offered one last quote for reflection,